Moran, Kansas

-Moran is a city in Allen County, Kansas, United States.
+Moran is a city in Marmaton Township, Allen County, Kansas, United States.
 As of the 2020 census, the population of the city was 466.

 History

 Moran had its start in the year 1881 by the building of the Saint Louis, Fort Scott, and Wichita Railroad (later known as the Wichita & Western Division of the Missouri Pacific Railroad) through that territory.
-The Kansas City Pacific (later known as the Kansas City subdivision of the Missouri-Kansas-Texas Railroad built through the town.
+The Kansas City Pacific (later known as the Kansas City subdivision of the Missouri-Kansas-Texas Railroad) built through the town.
 The community was originally called Morantown.